tsunamishadow/bonusheroes/fortniteseason9.md

 | Elimination | Elimination | Elimination | 1 |

 * Squads have not currently been implemented in Arena
+* You score hype for all placings cumulative, so a Victory will always be 10 Hype.
+* 1 point for each elimination, the elimination has standard elimination credit to one player, and not shared.

 ### Bus Fare